PacktPublishing/Node-Cookbook-3rd-Ed/01-Debugging-Processes/content.md

 #### Immediately pausing a process on start

-In many cases we want to debug a process from initialization, or we may want to set up breakpoints before anything can happens.
+In many cases we want to debug a process from initialization, or we may want to set up breakpoints before anything can happen.

 From Node 8 onwards we use the following to start Node in an immediately paused state: